United States Virgin Islands: Climate

+Fauna

 Politics and government

 The U.S. Virgin Islands are an organized, unincorporated United States territory.
 Although those born on the islands are U.S. citizens, U.S. Virgin Islanders residing in the territory are ineligible to vote for the president of the United States.
 People born in the U.S. Virgin Islands derive their U.S. citizenship from congressional statute.

 The U.S. Democratic and Republican parties allow U.S. Virgin Islands citizens to vote in their presidential primary elections for delegates to the respective national conventions.
 The main political parties in the U.S. Virgin Islands themselves are the Democratic Party of the Virgin Islands, the Independent Citizens Movement, and the Republican Party of the Virgin Islands.
 Additional candidates run as independents.